cogu/autosar/README.md

 ### autosar.generator

 RTE generators.
 Right now it only has a generator for the RTE type header.
-This part is in early stages of development and is probably not very useful to anyone.
+This part is in early stages of development and is probably not very useful.

 ## Development Roadmap

-Below is a very rough roadmap of planned releases.
+Below is a rough roadmap of planned releases.

 **v0.5.0:** Data types